cigmah/cgmnt/README.md

 All development takes place on the `develop` branch.

-To deploy, first merge and build the app in the `master` branch:
+To deploy, first merge and build the app in the `gh-pages` branch:

 ``` sh
 git checkout gh-pages